Story time, my macarons! (Concert time is on Wednesday.)

 Then, in primary school, I discovered sci-fi at the school library, and my imagination took off.

-The Alexandria starship sci-fi books of Jon Bing.
-They chronicle a library starship travelling the universe, resolving conflicts of large and small scale with compassion, information and diplomacy, not battles and swords.
+chronicle a library starship travelling the universe, resolving conflicts of large and small scale with compassion, information and diplomacy, not battles and swords.
 As an adult I’ve understood Bing must have been inspired by Ursula Le Guin, indeed he was her Norwegian translator.
 The Alexandria series echoes a lot of the Earthsea cycle, just with starships and information instead of magic and wizards.
 Notice – I’m learning the values of knowledge and sharing information, and the patient strength of soft power.

 These books, and Bings beautiful philosophy on the value of open information, created a spark of interest in technology and computers (and escapist sci-fi).
 With spooky timing, my school coincidentally had a summer course on programming computers the same summer.
 I think this came through the enthusiasm of a geeky teacher wanting to show the kids something “cool”.